Ben Greenhalgh

-Ben James Greenhalgh (born 16 April 1992) is an English football player and coach who is player-manager of Margate, where he plays as a midfielder or striker.
-He is noted for winning the football reality show Football's Next Star, where he won a contract at Italian giants Inter Milan.
-He is also a golfer.
+Benjamin James Greenhalgh (born 16 April 1992) is an English football manager who is currently the player-manager of Dartford.

+He is noted for winning the football reality show Football's Next Star, where he won a contract at Italian giants Inter Milan and is also a golfer.

 Career

 Football's Next Star

 Greenhalgh, from Orpington, who played for the Welling United youth team, was featured in the Sky One show Football's Next Star and impressed judges in the trial game after laying on a perfect cross for Hicham Abdellah to head home.
 At the end of the opening episode, the judges presented the Inter Milan shirt to ten players who would travel to Italy to compete for their dream of a professional contract in later episodes.

 After 20,000 entries to the show and eight episodes, Greenhalgh was given the shirt and revealed as the winner of Football's Next Star 2010, receiving a professional six-month contract with Inter Milan.